 Acid Reflux Myth Busters

 Let’s start by busting some myths about acid reflux.
 As mentioned above, the root cause of acid reflux is rarely ever too much stomach acid.
 In fact, it’s a condition so rare that only 3 in 1 million people truly have too much stomach acid.
 It turns out that as we age, we generally have a decline in stomach acid.
-However, this is not due to a natural decrease in HCL, rather to a simmering H. Pylori infection, a bacterial overgrowth.
+However, this is not necessarily due to a natural decrease in HCL, most commonly to a simmering H. Pylori infection, a bacterial overgrowth.
 And H. Pylori affects over half of the people over age 50, and 80% of people over age 85.
-An H. Pylori overgrowth causes a decrease in HCL, resulting in nutrient deficiencies and a hyperactive immune system.
+An H. pylori overgrowth causes a decrease in HCL, resulting in nutrient deficiencies and a hyperactive immune system.
 H. pylori bacteria actually secrete an enzyme that diminishes HCl production, because they prefer to live in a lower pH environment.

 So it’s highly unlikely you have too much stomach acid, even if you’ve been told you do.
 More accurately, acid reflux is caused by stomach acid in the wrong place.
 Namely HCL in the esophagus when it should be staying in the stomach.
-(And if you’re over 50, you might want to get checked out for H. Pylori overgrowth.)
+(And if you’re over 50, you might want to get checked out for H. pylori overgrowth.)